 Okay.
 Fine.
 Something exactly along those lines.

-with bacon and pineapple in it, I decided to improvise.
+Having no corn meal, having no desire to make a late-night dash or an early-morning run to the store and being determined to have a muffin with bacon and pineapple in it, I decided to improvise.
 And at this point, this is where I must say: Thank you, Jiffy Corn Bread Mix.
 Thank you very much.

+Yes, I know you can make corn muffins from scratch.
+They would be darn right tasty, too.
 Or, when you’re short on a key ingredient, you can improvise and be just as happy.
 Because, let’s be honest.
 The only reason I was making these muffins was because they were going to be a carrier for bacon, an ingredient I fully planned on doubling as soon as I read the recipe.

 These muffins came from an obscure, goodness only knows where they got it, muffins and only muffins cookbook that my parents used during our B&B days.
 Many of the muffins have been tried and loved.
 For some odd, unexplainable reason, we had not made these Bacon Pineapple Muffins.
 However, we had made the rather icky Cantaloupe Muffins because we had a lot of cantaloupe to use before it went bad.
 Let me tell you, we didn’t make that mistake again.
 Bleh!